University of Shanghai for Science and Technology: Ranking

 The 2020 Best Chinese University Ranking published by Shanghai Ranking placed USST the 89th in the country, 9th in Shanghai.
-In the recent Chinese university ranking (Wu Shulian 2019), USST is ranked 75th overall in the country and 7th in Shanghai.
-Chinese university ranking (CUAA) 2020, one of the most recognised and foremost domestic rankings in China, placed USST 79th in the country and 9th in Shanghai.
+In the recent Wu Shulian Chinese university ranking (Wu Shulian 2019), USST is ranked 75th overall in the country and 7th in Shanghai.
+CUAA Chinese university ranking 2020, one of the most recognised and foremost domestic rankings in China, placed USST 79th in the country and 9th in Shanghai.